hatrinht72/CITEseq_analysis/3_Secondary_Analysis/2_scRNA_analysis_workflow.md

 rna_markers <- FindAllMarkers(so_wk4, assay = "RNA")
 saveRDS(rna_markers, file = "rna_markers.rds")
 ```
+Based on the markers that we found, we can identify the cell type corresponding each cluster

 In the case of trying this article, we can also try to find differential expression between old and young mice.